-Introduction The USA has developed and continues to develop an international reputation for offensive public speech from its politicians, whether running for office or in the halls of congress or even White House, and public figures.
+Introduction The USA has developed and continues to develop an international reputation for offensive public speech from public figures and politicians, whether running for office or in the halls of congress or even the White House.
 Swearing, repulsive speech, and vulgarity are normal in movies.
-The media, street rioters, and comedians eagerly participate in rancorous, untruthful, explosive rhetoric to fan the emotions of an audience into flames.
+The media, street rioters, and comedians eagerly engage in explosive, rancourous, and untruthful rhetoric that is peppered with profanity and expletives to fan the emotions of an unthinking audience into flames.
 Extreme claims about opponents (such as calling Republicans Nazis or fascists) normalise calumny in a caustic culture.
 In the USA, such rhetoric has been cashed in for repeated violence in the streets and by actual assassins.
 The speech of the alleys and gutters of culture is becoming mainstream dialogue.
 This, as we shall note, was spoken against by philosophers in antiquity.
 The gentleman must carry himself well.
-The speech of all Christians, we shall also see, must also be holy and...
+The speech of all Ch...

 Rev. Dr. Rollin Grams